MaJerle/c-code-style/README.md

                     /* Here is empty line */
 ```

-- Every file (*header* or *source*) must include license (opening comment includes single asterisk as this must be ignored by doxygen)
+- Every file (*header* or *source*) MUST include license (opening comment includes single asterisk as this MUST be ignored by doxygen)
 - Use the same license as already used by project/library
 ```c
 /**